-Unwanted furniture removal can be a great way to declutter your space but how you choose to get rid of furniture makes the whole difference.
-There are many ways to do it; both right and wrong.
+Selling or giving away furniture can be a great way to declutter your space but how you choose to get rid of furniture makes the whole difference.
+There are many ways to do it, both right and wrong.

 In Hong Kong, if you have unwanted furniture to get rid of, the best options are: to sell, give to a charity, and of course, pass on your pre-loved items to a friend.

 However, if your friends have been living in Hong Kong for a while, chances are you’ll be forced to choose between the first two options.